Regression for Astronomical Data with Realistic Distributions, Errors and Non-linearity: Test on log-linear regression

 \subsubsection{Performance across different S/N}

 \autoref{fig:scale_with_SNR} displays the Median Absolute Error (MAE), defined as the median of the absolute residuals, as a function of the typical S/N of both the independent (upper panels) and dependent (lower panels) variables in Sample 1.
 The colored lines and error bars/shaded regions represent the median and scatter resulted from different methods, as indicated.
 We see a general decrease in MAE with increasing typical S/N. Among others, our proposed methods exhibit the lowest MAE and a flatter trend, demonstrating their effectiveness even at S/N levels around 1.
-Notably, \ksmethod\ demonstrates superior robustness, characterized by reduced scatter in the absolute errors compared to \mlmethod.